sd_event_now — Retrieve current event loop iteration timestamp

 the first event loop iteration, the current time is returned, as

-reported by clock_gettime()
+reported by clock_gettime().
+To distinguish

 this case from a regular invocation the return value will be